NVI/SmoGYEye/README.md

 # Smoke Gets in Your Eyes: an Introduction to Data Science miniproject

+## TODO

+- [ ] prediction model / ML
+    - [ ] determine if predicting wildfire severity works
+    - [ ] look into correlation between wildfires and higher AQI

+- [ ] visualize the results

+- [ ] write the end user instructions / description of how end users will benefit from the project

+- [ ] write the technical report

 ## Data

 + Data on wildfires in the US from https://www.kaggle.com/rtatman/188-million-us-wildfires